cbenitez1998/sql-learning/superstore-sales-analysis/README.md

 This project explores the Superstore dataset using SQL to identify sales patterns, profitability trends, and potential business issues across product categories.

-The main objective was to practice SQL while answering real business questions and extracting actionable insights from the data.
+The main objective was to practice SQL while answering real business questions and extracting actionable business insights from the data.

 ---